Mexico getting its first female president, Claudia Sheinbaum

 "Of course, I congratulate Claudia Sheinbaum with all my respect who ended up the winner by a wide margin," López Obrador said shortly after electoral authorities announcement.
 "She is going to be Mexico's first (woman) president in 200 years."

-If the margin holds it would approach his landslide victory in 2018.
-López Obrador won the presidency after two unsuccessful tries with 53.2% of the votes, in a three-way race where National Action took 22.3% and the Institutional Revolutionary Party took 16.5%.
+If the margin holds, it would approach his landslide victory in 2018.
+López Obrador won the presidency after two unsuccessful tries with 53.2% of the votes, in a three-way race in which National Action took 22.3% and the Institutional Revolutionary Party took 16.5%.

 Earlier, Gálvez wrote on the social platform X, "The votes are there.
 Don't let them hide them."